vicharak-in/vicharak-docs/source/vaaman-linux/linux-usage-guide/u-boot-ums.md

 :::{warning}
 Do not insert SD-Card when after you previously entered UMS mode from eMMC.
 U-Boot will crash in such case.

-Always do a reset the board before switching the storage for UMS mode.
+Always reset the board before switching the storage for UMS mode.
 :::